DavidSilva-S/DavidSilvaTrabalho/README.md

 ### About me

 Hello, mate.
-My name is David and in my spare time I dabble in programming, working on personal projects and learn new languages.
+My name is David and in my spare time I dabble in programming, work on personal projects, learn new languages and have fun with Linux.
 Please feel free to send me a message or contribute.

 ### Contact